firmai/tflm/README.md

 1. The AutoKeras team told me they are working on an automated model for tabular regression problems.
 1. Method for undoing interactions and transformations to identify original feature importance.
 1. Optimisation for users without access to GPUs (for now, you can use model="LightGBM" paramater).
+1. Make each generation a little less random.

 ### Example